DhamindaA/ECV2/README.md

 # ECV2: Eclipse Plugin for Corroborative Verification and Validation for Autonomous Systems

-**Centre for Robotic Autonomy in Demanding and Long Lasting Environments (CRADLE)**
-*The University of Manchester*

 ## 📘 Overview

-This plugin supports corroborative verification and validation (V&V) workflows for autonomous systems.
-It provides a unified Eclipse-based interface for comparing evidence from multiple verification sources.
+This plugin supports corroborative verification and validation (V&V) workflow for an autonomous system.

 ---